Watch: Terrifying shark attack during Shark Week stunt

 "I felt completely helpless.

-Kurr admitted that any shark cage is a "bluff" and the apex predators are able to breach all types, but crews rely on sharks not pursuing them after an initial bump with their snout to investigate.
+Kurr admitted shark cages are a "bluff" and the apex predators are able to breach all types, but crews rely on sharks not pursuing them after an initial bump with their snout to investigate.

 "This one shark in particular, he didn't care.
 He went through it like a knife through butter."